Essential Oils vs Fragrance Oils

 With more people being concerned about Natural ingredients there are now natural fragrance oils available.

-They are reportedly derived from natural plant material, but these formulations are proprietary so without really knowing what they consist of when using them you have to label your soap as using a “fragrance”
+They are said to be derived from natural plant material, but these formulations are proprietary so without really knowing what they consist of when using them you have to label your soap as using a “fragrance”

 There Natural Fragrance Oils are relatively new.